 This famous Mayan complex tends to be the main attraction in Yucatán, so is not really hidden but it can’t be ignored.

-You can also make the way to Chichén by yourself, which is a great option.
-Rent a car and stop in the middle of nowhere to buy fresh fruit grown by the locals.
-Once you arrived at your destination you’ll need to pay approximately $250 for your entrance to the archeological site.
-Much cheaper than a tour.
-If you can try to avoid going on Sundays, it is cheaper for Mexican nationals then, making it the most busy day of the week.
+If you go on your own you’ll need to pay approximately $250 for your entrance to the archeological site.
+If you can, try to avoid going on Sundays, it is cheaper for Mexican nationals then, making it the most busy day of the week.

 Located only 30 min away of Merida, it is a really easy place to access.

-You can travel there by your own with a rented car, a taxi for $250, or with the local bus for $11.
-Also it is actually soooo nice to visit Dzibilchaltun during a hot day!
-Get your swimsuit ready as inside there is a green fresh cenote.
-It is called Xlakah and is just a few meters away from the main temple.
+You can get there by your own with a rented car, a taxi for $250, or with the local bus for $11.
+Also it is actually soooo nice to visit Dzibilchaltun during a hot day, because it has a cenote right next to the pyramids.